REGDOC-3.5.3, Regulatory Fundamentals

 6.2.3 Certification of transport packaging

 The CNSC issues licences and certificates for packaging and transport of nuclear substances, as stipulated in the Packaging and Transport of Nuclear Substances Regulations, 2015 (PTNSR 2015).
-These regulations are based on the IAEA’s Regulations for the Safe Transport of Radioactive Material (2012 Edition) (IAEA Regulations).
+These regulations are based on the IAEA’s SSR-6, Regulations for the Safe Transport of Radioactive Material (2018 Edition) (PDF, 190 pages, 1.7 MB) (IAEA Regulations).

 The CNSC’s REGDOC-2.14.1, Information Incorporated by Reference in Canada’s Packaging and Transport of Nuclear Substances Regulations, 2015,Footnote 7 helps the regulated community comply with the PTNSR 2015.
 REGDOC-2.14.1 links provisions in the regulations to relevant content in the IAEA Regulations, the Nuclear Safety and Control Act (NSCA), other CNSC regulations, and other related information.